 Despite the fact that the ocean plays a role in everything from the air we breathe to daily weather and climate patterns, we know very little about our ocean.
 And, most of our knowledge of the ocean lies in shallower waters.
 Deeper waters remain a mystery even though we are relying more and more on these areas for food, energy, and other resources.
 Enter ocean exploration...

 Ocean exploration is about making discoveries, searching for things that are unusual and unexpected.
 Ocean exploration, however, is not randomly wandering in hopes of finding something new.
-It is disciplined, systematic, and includes rigorous observations and documentation of biological, chemical, physical, geological, and archaeological aspects of the ocean.
+It is disciplined and organized and includes rigorous observations and documentation of biological, chemical, physical, geological, and archaeological aspects of the ocean.

 Findings made through ocean exploration are fundamental to reducing unknowns in deep-ocean areas and providing high-value environmental intelligence needed to address both current and emerging science and management needs.
 Exploration helps to ensure that ocean resources are not just managed, but managed well, so those resources are around for future generations to enjoy.